ghakena/simple-color-changer/README.md

-# Simple Color Changer - Created using create-react-app
+# Simple Color Changer - created using create-react-app

 ## A great walkthrough for working with hooks in React.js